======================================================================

 alternative to the Commodore 64 and the ZX Spectrum computers.
 As a

-result of this marketing and of Nintendo's less effective early
+result of this marketing, coupled with Nintendo's less effective early

 approaches in Europe, the Master System began to attract European